SeanKilleen/seankilleen.github.io/_drafts/sharing-my-reading-list-in-real-time-with-azure-functions.md

 * Give the key vault a name.
 I chose `feedly-export-keyvault`.
 * For the `Resource Group`, select the group you previously created.
 * The rest of the options (Standard pricing, principle, network access) can all remain in their default selections.
-* Click `Create` to create the keyvault, and allow a little time for the deployment to complete
+* Click `Create` to create the key vault, and allow a little time for the deployment to complete

 ## Add Your Keys to the Key Vault